flipperdevices/flipperzero-firmware/DESCRIPTION.md

 # Flipper Air Mouse

-## Brief

-> "You can turn anything into an air mouse if you're brave enough"

- — Piper, a.k.a.
-Pez

 ## What?

 The app allows you to turn your Flipper into a USB or Bluetooth air mouse (you do need an extra module, see the Hardware section below)...